Lattice points on a curve via $\ell^2$ decoupling: Introduction

-Their proof implicitly considers a certain lift of the planar curve into a higher dimensional space, which we call the curve-lifting method and review later, and deduces the estimate of lattice points on a planar curve from the inequality on a curve $\Gamma$ inside $\RR^n$.
-In fact, they prove that for a $C^n$ curve $\Gamma$ inside $\RR^n$ that has uniformly bounded intersection with hyperplanes, we have
+Their proof employs a curve-lifting method, implicitly considering a certain lift of the planar curve into a higher-dimensional space, which we review later.
+The estimate of lattice points on a planar curve is derived from the inequality